smiah069/helloWorld/emacs-help.md

 >
 in the *.emacs* file should solve the problem.
 However, adding the above lines in the *Aquamacs Preferences.el*  file  in macOS will given an error; something like: "Listing directory failed but 'access-file' worked".
 To solve this problem macOS, to the following:
 * Install *coreutils*; one can use *brew install coreutils* in the terminal to install the *coreutils* package
+* Add the following two lines
+>
+>(setq insert-directory-program "gls" dired-use-ls-dired t)
+>(setq dired-listing-switches "-aBhl  --group-directories-first")
+>

-* Add *(setq insert-directory-program "gls" dired-use-ls-dired t)*   in the Preferences.el and save
+in the Preferences.el and save

 Then run *M-x eval-buffer*  or restart Aquamacs to have this new dired feature in effect.